Ben Goessling's Vikings-Jets preview and prediction: Who wins and why?

 THREE STORY LINES

-White, not Wilson, at QB for Jets: The Jets (7-4) benched Zach Wilson (the No. 2 pick in the 2021 draft) a week ago in favor of Mike White, the fifth-year player who made his fourth career start.
-White will be the Jets' quarterback again after completing 22 of his 28 passes for 315 yards and three touchdowns in a 31-10 win over the Bears, who barely pressured him in the game.
-The Vikings will try to put more heat on White on Sunday.
+White, not Wilson, at QB for Jets: The Jets (7-4) benched Zach Wilson, the No. 2 pick in the 2021 draft, a week ago in favor of Mike White, the fifth-year player who made his fourth career start.
+White will be the Jets' quarterback again after completing 22 of his 28 passes for 315 yards and three touchdowns in a 31-10 win over the Bears, who barely pressured him.
+The Vikings will try to put more heat on White.

 Jets' defense the latest test for Vikings offense: In the first two games of their three-game homestand, the Vikings faced the league's top two defenses in quarterback pressures.
 The Jets, who rank fifth in pressures and fourth in points allowed, are up next.
 "What you see is that scheme that [head coach] Robert [Saleh] brought there from San Fran," offensive coordinator Wes Phillips said.
 "They can get pressure with a four-man rush, which is always challenging in any scheme."